-There are many other image file formats you may encounter.
+There are several other image file formats you may encounter.
 One common image format is GIF.
-Pronounced "gif" or "jif", the GIF file type was originally designed for graphics, but it's now most commonly used for simple animated images for the web.
-For example, the image below is an animated GIF file.
+Pronounced gif or jif, the GIF file type was originally designed for graphics but is now most commonly used for simple animated images online.
+The image below is an animated GIF file.

-There are also some file formats that do not use compression, such as RAW and BMP.
-For example, some digital cameras use a RAW format to save very high-quality images.
-Because these formats are uncompressed, the files tend to be much larger than JPEG or PNG files.
+There are also some file formats that do not use compression, like RAW and BMP.
+Some digital cameras use a RAW format to save very high-quality images.
+Because these formats are uncompressed, the files tend to be much larger than JPEG and PNG files.

 The good news is there's an easy way to avoid this problem.
-If you're planning on making even basic changes to an image, such as cropping or resizing, you should also keep an original, unedited version of the file.
+If you're planning on making even basic changes to an image, like cropping or resizing, you should also keep an original unedited version of the file.
 We recommend making a habit of doing this whenever you're working with image files.
 This way, you'll always be able to go back to the original version.